 That being said, you should be aware that your WordPress site’s security is, to a large extent, yours to take care of.

-If you get hacked because you failed to use trusted hosting providers and strong passwords or keep your plugins and themes updated, then the problem is with you, not WordPress.
+If you get hacked because you failed to use trusted hosting providers and strong passwords or update your plugins and themes, then the problem is with you, not WordPress.

 Perform Regular Vulnerability Tests

 As it comes out, your site can be as safe or as vulnerable to attacks as you make it.
-It’s practically impossible to get your site’s security to Fort Knox status due to the WordPress world’s continuously evolving risk.
+Getting your site’s security to Fort Knox status is practically impossible due to the WordPress world’s continuously evolving risk.

 The key is to perform regular vulnerability tests to detect and fix WordPress security problems before hackers exploit them.
 A WordPress vulnerability scan is an organized and efficient process of identifying security weaknesses.